danialgoodwin/android-global-overlay/README.md

 Done.
 Most cases won't need to do any more than that.
 Though there are a few more methods to support other use cases.

-`GlobalOverlayService` will handle everything else, including closing the overlay view when the `Service` is destroyed.

-The library class `GlobalOverlayService` has a few more features available:
+The library class `GlobalOverlay` has a few more features available:
 - In the above sample, where the `OnClickListener` is passed in as an argument, there's an overloaded method that also allows an `OnLongClickListener` and `OnOverlayRemoveListener`.
 (Note: OnLongClickListener isn't implemented yet.)
-- Change what the "remove view" looks like by overriding `onGetRemoveView()`.
+- Change what the "remove view" looks by using the overloaded constructor `GlobalOverlay(Context, View)`.
 - You can remove the overlay without destroying the `Service` by calling `removeOverlayView(View)` with the same view you used in `addOverlayView(View)`.
 - The `OnRemoveOverlayListener.onRemoveOverlay` provides an argument that takes into account whether or not the user is the one to remove the overlay.
 (I'm using this info for analytics)